Vikrant Bhargava

 Vikrant Bhargava (विक्रान्त भार्गव; born 14 December 1972) is an Indian-born British businessman, and the co-founder and former marketing director of online casino operator PartyGaming.

-Early life
+Early life and education

+Bhargava was born on 14 December 1972 in Jaipur, India, and raised in Rajasthan.

-Bhargava is an alumnus of the Indian Institute of Management Calcutta, and also holds a bachelor's degree in Technology in electrical engineering from IIT Delhi.
+He holds a bachelor's degree in Technology in electrical engineering from IIT Delhi, where he met his future business partner Anurag Dikshit.
+He also studied at the Indian Institute of Management, Calcutta.

 Career

 Prior to joining PartyGaming, Bhargava was a credit officer at Bank of America, responsible for managing credit exposure and revenue for corporate clients, and a business analyst in the business development division of British Gas.

 Bhargava joined PartyGaming (formerly iGlobalMedia) as marketing director in early 2000.
-In July 2001, he oversaw the marketing for the launch of PartyPoker, and was the face of Partygaming when it went public in 2005, at the time the London Stock Exchange's largest IPO of an internet company, valued at over $8 Billion.
+In July 2001, he oversaw the marketing for the launch of PartyPoker, as well as for Partygaming when it went public in 2005, at the time the London Stock Exchange's largest IPO of an internet company, valued at over $8.5 billion.

+In 2005, he owned 15% of PartyGaming, estimated at £450 million.